mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 Jathi shot me a glance.
 "What are you talking about?" he asked.

-"I'll interrupt the Senate."
+"I'll interrupt the Senate," I said.
 Thimlu chuckled, but Jathi was unamused.

-"You heard Pomri," he said.
+"You heard Pomri," said Jathi.
 "You'll be sent to Ulukoma."

 Thimlu smirked at me and said, "You've got guts, I'll give you that.
 Magistrate's a coin toss.
-On one hand, they get off on the power trip when the evidence is so clear.
+On one hand, they get off on sending people to Ulukoma.
 On the other hand, they might be terrified of sending away the person who delivered a message like this."

 Jathi shouted back at him, "No!
-A trip to Ulukoma could get hae killed.
+Ulukoma could get hae killed.
 I can't risk that."
 I was astonished.
 Jathi was always so calm and now he was the most animated I had ever seen him.
-He sighed and sat back, turning it over in his head while I rose from the desk and paced the floor between the two of them, pausing to admire the old wood floor that had heard countless messages that changed the tides of time.
+He sighed and sat back, turning it over in his head while I rose from the desk and paced the floor between the two of them, pausing to admire the old wood floor that had heard countless messages of great significance in the ever-changing tides of time.

+Jathi stood up and spoke in a stoic tone.
 "I'll do it", he said.

 "Like hell you will," Thimlu interjected.
-"We've got a lot of work to do.
-I'm not doing it all by myself."
+"We've got a lot of work to do."

 But Jathi kept up his argument, "It's unfair to ask Liffa to do our job for us.
-This is _our_ duty is observers."
+Keeping an open line with fidelant is _our_ duty is observers."

 Thimlu hesitated, turning his head to me with a smirk on his face.
-"Liffa... would you like to–"
+"Liffa... what if I told you there was an opening in–."

 "–Yes!", I said too early.
-"I mean, uh, Yes, I would love to.
-Please."
+"I mean, uh...
+If it would please the observers."

 Thimlu stood up and from his jacket, he produced a flat disc of brass with an ornate engraving carved into it: _Heiko Observatory - Observer I_.
 "Welcome to the club."